7 Best P90 Guitars [2023] Awesome Guitars With P90s

 G&L ASAT Junior II - Budget P90 Guitar

-The guitar features a mahogany slab body with a hard maple neck and a C-profile neck with a 12” radius.
-The neck sports a Brazilian Cherry fretboard with 22 medium-jumbo frets.
-Other notable features include a TonePros bridge/tailpiece, adjustable truss rod, and sealed-back tuners.
+The G&L ASAT Deluxe II featured a mahogany slab body with a hard maple neck and a C-profile neck with a 12” radius.
+The neck featured a Brazilian Cherry fretboard with 22 medium-jumbo frets.
+Other notable features included a TonePros bridge/tailpiece, adjustable truss rod, and sealed-back tuners.

-It looks like a single-cutaway Tele but lands closer to a Les Paul Junior in the tonal spectrum.
-The electronics comprise of two P-90, a 3-way toggle switch, and two knobs for volume/tone.
-The G&L P90s deliver graceful sustain and well-rounded tones.
+While it looks a lot like a single-cutaway Tele, it landed closer to a Les Paul Junior in terms of tone.
+The electronics comprised of two P-90s, a 3-way toggle switch, and two knobs for volume/tone.
+The G&L P90s delivered great sustain and well-rounded tones.
+There was also some additional bite thanks to the maple neck.

-The guitar is primarily a plug n’ play rock machine that sounds distinctly throaty and raw when overdriven.
-It won’t be your first choice for jazz but it can quack through blues, country, and rockabilly uses.
+The guitar really is a plug-and-play rock machine, with a distinctly throaty and raw sound when overdriven.
+It wouldn’t be our first choice for jazz, but it can quack through blues, country, and rockabilly with ease.

 Verdict: The G&L ASAT Junior II is a stripped-down rock machine.
-It’s not a guitar with spades of ‘wow’, but it’s comfortable, playable, and affordable.
+It’s not a guitar with a ton of embellishments, but it’s comfortable, playable, and affordable.
 It’s easy to get dial in a good tone – one that sounds excellent for the price.
-You may buy it because of a limited budget, but there’s a good chance that it’ll turn out to be a keeper.
+You may buy it because of a limited budget, but there’s a good chance it’ll turn out to be a keeper.

 Editor's Choice